Khaulat/khaulat.github.io/_posts/2020-08-01-Reinforce Algorithm.md

 # Understanding the REINFORCE Algorithm

 An agent was trained in the OpenAI gym's pong environment to move left or right and hit a ball.
-This algorithm is a simple implementation of a policy-based method for training agents in reinforcement learning.
+This algorithm used is a simple implementation of a policy-based method for training agents in reinforcement learning.
 Policy-based methods try to find the policy used for choosing actions by the agent directly instead of first evaluating for an intermediate step -> value-functions as done in [Deep Q-Networks](https://khaulat.github.io/Deep-Q-Networks(DQN)/).

 The REINFORCE algorithm uses a function approximator(neural network) to predict a policy given the state.
 To get the optimal policy, the agent's **goal** is to estimate for the best weights used at each neuron with hill-climbing - also known as **gradient ascent** that would maximize the expected return.